marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Azure.md

 **Note:**<ENVIRONMENT_NAME> is the first part of your name that you used for the <**ENVIRONMENT_NAME**>-env.sh file

-Here is a full example for deploying OpenShfit on **Azure** with the Daffy process.

 <button onclick="location.href='../../Cloud-Paks/'" class="custom-btn btn-7">
 Installing Cloud Paks</button>